mingshuai-li/Scientif-computing/README.md

+## Scientific computing lab
-## The lab course gives an application oriented introduction to the following topics:
+The lab course gives an application oriented introduction to the following topics:

 * discrete systems based on simple state transitions (Markov chains)
 * explicit and implicit time stepping methods for ordinary differential equations